kuhlman-labs/terraform-azurerm-landing-zone/README.md

     * An Existing Resource
         * Adjusting existing Resources should be kept to a minimum because they are not currently being versioned.
     * Create a New Resource
-        * To create a new Resource a new directory should be created in a child folder of the resource-modules directory with the standard files (`main.tf, outputs.tf, variables.tf, README-head.md, README.md`).
+        * To create a new Resource a new directory should be created in a child folder of the resource directory with the standard files (`main.tf, outputs.tf, variables.tf, README.md`).
 It is recommended that a single resource is created in the `main.tf` to keep the module simple and reuseable.

 ### File Definitions
 * main.tf